Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 In such cases, you will need to use custom JS files to dynamically detect merchant store ID and load different styles depending on the user store ID.
 See [Custom JavaScript](https://developers.ecwid.com/api-documentation/add-or-modify-features-in-storefront#add-custom-javascript-code) for details.

+### Storefront interface translations

+When the app adds new features to storefront that need translations, most likely the app loads its external JavaScript code too.

+The app can determine the current language of storefront using the JS API method: [Ecwid.getStorefrontLang](https://developers.ecwid.com/api-documentation/get-storefront-details#ecwid-getstorefrontlang)

+To translate the app in storefront, use these steps:

+1/ [Determine storefront language](https://developers.ecwid.com/api-documentation/get-storefront-details#ecwid-getstorefrontlang) before initializing the app
+2. Set/load the required translated text labels for app interface

+If the current language is not supported, use the fallback labels.
+For example, load English texts if user is Spanish and you don't have Spanish translations yet.

 ## Logic and code